thelfer/tfel/docs/web/documentations.md

 - Finally, you may want to have a look at the documentation of the interface of the solver that you plan to use (see below for links).

-For spanish users, Jordi Alberich have written "A spanish introduction to `MFront` and `Salome-MECA`", which is available [here](tutorial-spanish.html).
+For Spanish users, Jordi Alberich has written "A Spanish introduction to `MFront` and `Salome-MECA`", which is available [here](tutorial-spanish.html).